-The description domain that we use in our examples is a regular type domain [?].
-We will often refer to this domain as eterms [?] since it is the name it has in CiaoPP.
+The description domain that we use in our examples is a regular type domain [4].
+We will often refer to this domain as eterms [19] since it is the name it has in CiaoPP.
 A regular type is a set of terms which can be described by a regular term grammar or, equivalently, by a finite tree automaton.
-In order to define a regular type, one can choose Regular Unary Logic programs as a representation of tree automata (like [?,?]).
+In order to define a regular type, one can choose Regular Unary Logic programs as a representation of tree automata (like [5,6]).
 We also adopt this representation as Ex.
 2.2 will illustrate.
 Abstract substitutions in the eterms domain over a set of variables V assign a regular type to each variable in V. Apart from the user's defined regular types, in the eterms domain, we consider a number of distinguished symbols which correspond to predefined types.
 For instance, we will use in our examples term, which is the most general type, i.e., it corresponds to all possible terms.
 The type constant denotes functors with zero arguments, num, the set of all possible numbers, string, lists of characters, list, any possible list, io_term the modes of accessing files (i.e., write, read or append), and stream, handlers for sequential files.
 We allow parametric types such as list(T) which denotes lists whose elements are all of type T. Note that the type list is equivalent to list(term).
-Clearly, list(T) \Box list \sqsubseteq term for any type T. In eterms, the most general substitution \top assigns term to all variables in V. The least general substitution \perp assigns the empty set of values to each variable.
-For brevity, in the examples we often skip variables whose type is the most general substitution (i.e., term).
+Clearly, list(T) \sqsubseteq list \Box term for any type T. In eterms, the most general substitution \top assigns term to all variables in V. The least general substitution \perp assigns the